D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

 \subsection{Case Study}

-In this section, we present several illustrative cases that demonstrate how \sys effectively improves the quality of decompiled code generated by the LLM without fine-tuning.
-Specifically, we show how \sys fixes syntax errors introduced by the LLM in \Cref{syntaxcase}, fixes semantic errors introduced by the LLM in \Cref{semanticcase}, and improves the readability in \Cref{readabilitycase}.
+In this section, we present several illustrative cases that demonstrate how \sys effectively improves the readability of decompiled code while preserving the accuracy.
+Specifically, we show how \sys fixes syntax errors introduced by the LLM in \Cref{syntaxcase}.
+Moreover, we provide an example about how \sys fixes semantic errors introduced by the LLM in \Cref{semanticcase} in the Appendix.